ZornLab/Mona/README.md

 Ease - Include only the most important functions and options, clearly organized, fast loading and processing

-Interactivity - View multiple plots of multiple types at once, change/move/expand them, use tools like zoom, pan, and select
+Interactivity - View multiple plots of multiple types at once, change/move/expand them freely, use tools like zoom, pan, and select

-Design - Clean and modern layout, dedicate as much space to plots as possible, everything within a single page
+Design - Clean layout, dedicate as much space to plots as possible, everything within a single page

 ![](github/screenshot.png)